 Really?
 Yup.
 Heard this one recently too.
 Whilst I argue that SEO is important, trust me, if your website content, user experience, message and product or service aren’t up to scratch, all the SEO in the world isn’t going to bring you clients (or keep them).

 Do what you can when you can and make sure you are putting as much effort into building professional relationships with people as you are into your SEO.
 In my own business, 90% of my clients come from recommendation and networking and only 10% as cold enquiries straight through my website.
 So, making sure that I am showing up in person and adding value as well as online is really important.

 Myth #5 – SEO is a one time deal

 Nope.
 SEO is not a one time thing.
 You can’t just add keywords to your site and then leave it forevermore.
 As with all technology, the online world is moving at supersonic speed, and SEO requires your regular attention.
 Every time you create a new page or write a blog post you need to have SEO at the forefront of your efforts.

 But that doesn’t mean it will take hours of work.
 It just means that you need to think about your message and take the time to ensure the key points associated with SEO are addressed – such as keyphrases, metadata and structure.
 After all, why go to all the trouble of writing something if it’s just going to disappear into the internet void.
 You want people to read it right?

-And if you need a hand, then give me a shout.
-Translating technobabble and empowering my clients to shine online is what I do.
+And if you would prefer someone to help you through it, give me a shout.
+Translating technobabble and empowering our clients is what we do best at Web Goddess.